Updated May 16, 2026§ For Vehicles

 The TK905 has three GPS acquisition modes.
 Understanding them helps you predict signal behavior.

-Cold start: TK905 has no satellite almanac.
-Must download new almanac from satellites (slow, 5-15 min) or via A-GPS over cellular (fast, 30-60 sec if 4G works).
-Happens after power-off for 4+ hours or after a factory reset.
+Cold start: TK905 has no useful satellite almanac.
+It must download new almanac data from satellites or via A-GPS over cellular.
+This is the slowest acquisition mode and commonly follows long power-off gaps or a factory reset.

-Warm start: TK905 has recent almanac but lost its last fix.
-Re-acquires in 30-90 seconds in open sky.
-Happens after brief power-cycles or 2-4 hour gaps.
+Warm start: TK905 has recent almanac data but lost its last fix.
+It reacquires faster in open sky than a true cold start.

 The slow scenarios are all cold starts.
-Avoid them by keeping the TK905 powered on continuously, or by seeding fresh satellite data at least every 4 hours.
+Avoid them by keeping the TK905 powered on continuously, or by seeding fresh satellite data before moving the tracker back into a weak-sky location.

 Which Indoor Environments Block TK905 Signal?